 The simplest and by far the easiest for most people to follow is the Automatic Millionaire method which was popularized by David Bach in his best selling book of the same title.

 As I mentioned, it’s simply a matter of keeping a portion of your income on a regular basis and investing it for long term compounded growth.

 Regardless of how much you make or whatever it is that you do for a living, a mere 10% of your monthly income that automatically gets taken out of your account and deposited in a long term investment account can help you build an abundant future over-time.

 Of course, building wealth isn’t limited to only keeping 10% of your income for retirement, you can put in 25% or even 50% of your income if you so choose but then again very few people would be able to sustain keeping a large chunk of their income toward a long term wealth building fund.

 It’s like anything in life; just start off with something that you’re comfortable with and grow your contributions over time as your income grows.

 The second key is automation!

 It’s quite easy to put it off if you have to actively transfer funds from your chequing account into a TFSA or an RRSP for example but if your contribution into your wealth-building funds is automated, it goes straight into these accounts on a monthly or bi-weekly basis.
 This way, it’s hands-free and you never forget about it!

 Over-time your money will grow, without you lifting a finger to actively move funds on a perpetual basis.

-Instead of simply stashing your wealth building fund in a savings account with a bank were there’s virtually no growth, take advantage of Tax-Free Savings Account and a Registered Retirement Plan (outside the bank) were your assets’ growth is either tax-free or tax-deferred.
+Instead of simply stashing your wealth-building fund in savings account with a bank were there’s virtually no growth, take advantage of Tax-Free Savings Account and a Registered Retirement Plan (outside the bank) where your assets’ growth is either tax-free or tax-deferred.